radixdlt/babylon-wallet-ios/.github/pull_request_template.md

 Jira ticket: paste link here

+Complements / depends on / relates to #link to other PR

 ## Description
 This PR solves / fixes / adds / includes functionality 1 and functionality 2.